“Let’s Get S.M.A.R.T. About Riding”

 What to Bring to Class

-Valid Driver’s License with the motorcycle endorsement ∙ A mechanically sound motorcycle (no leaking fluids, worn tires, etc.) ∙ Over the ankle footwear (footwear which covers the ankle bone and provides support) ∙ Long pants ∙ Long sleeve shirt or lightweight jacket ∙ Eye protection (sunglasses or eyeglasses are acceptable) ∙ Department of Transportation approved helmet ∙ Gloves ∙ Water, Powerade, Gatorade or some other non-alcoholic beverage.
-Snacks are optional, remember you will be OUTSIDE ON A DRIVING PAD WITH LIMITED SHADE!
+Valid Driver’s License with the motorcycle endorsement ∙ A mechanically sound motorcycle (no leaking fluids, worn tires, etc.) ∙ Over-the-ankle footwear (footwear which covers the ankle bone and provides support) ∙ Long pants ∙ Long sleeve shirt or lightweight jacket ∙ Eye protection (sunglasses or eyeglasses are acceptable) ∙ Department of Transportation approved helmet ∙ Gloves ∙ Water, Powerade, Gatorade or some other non-alcoholic beverage.
+Snacks are optional; remember you will be OUTSIDE ON A DRIVING PAD WITH LIMITED SHADE!
 Drink plenty of fluids 1 to 2 hours before the start of your range session and continue during your range session.
 Sunscreen, rain gear, and a change of clothing are usually good to have available.
-It is the responsibility of each rider to have everything needed to attend this course.
+Each rider is responsible for having everything needed to attend this course.
 Anyone arriving without the mandatory riding equipment will not be permitted to participate.
-If you have registered online for the course and determine later that you will not be able to attend, please notify us of your cancellation via e-mail to firstname.lastname@example.org or by phone (407) 709-1354.
+If you have registered online for the course and determine later that you will not be able to attend, please notify us of your cancellation via e-mail to Rwes@osceola.org or by phone (321) 697-4311.
 This will allow other riders to fill those spots.